robertbiv/Crypto-Transaction-Tracker/docs/SECURITY_AUDIT.md

 **Status:** All APIs are properly secured with multi-layer protection.
 **Risk Level:** LOW (for local deployment)
 **Compliance:** Follows OWASP security best practices
-**Recommendation:** Safe for personal tax calculation and record keeping.
+**Recommendation:** Safe for personal Transaction calculation and record keeping.

 > **Note:** This software is designed for local use only.
 If deploying to a production server accessible from the internet, additional hardening is required (real SSL cert, Redis sessions, WAF, etc.).